dimitriskalp/manage-post-demo/README.md

 To access the application, you must first register.
 On the homepage, all fetched posts are displayed in descending order.
 In the top right corner, there is a "Create Post" button that redirects you to the post creation page.
-In the middle of the header, a search bar allows you to search for posts by title or body content.
+In the middle of the header, a search input allows you to search for posts by title or body content.
 You can like any post, and the page will automatically update to display only unliked posts.To view your liked posts, navigate to the "Liked Posts" section in the left menu.
 From there, you can unlike individual posts or clear all liked posts at once.